Focus on the environment

 The Fehmarnbelt project will be undertaken with the greatest possible respect for nature and the environment.
 This applies both during the construction work and the operation of the finished tunnel.
 Femern A/S, therefore, is fully committed to complying with all environmental requirements.

 Comprehensive environmental studies

-Over the past 5-6 years, around 150 internationally renowned biologists, geographers, landscape planners and engineers have, on behalf of Femern A/S, studied how a tunnel under the Fehmarnbelt will affect the environment.
+Around 150 internationally renowned biologists, geographers, landscape planners and engineers have, on behalf of Femern A/S, studied how a tunnel under the Fehmarnbelt will affect the environment.
 As a cross-border project, the company is required to take German, Danish and European environmental legislation into consideration.